What measures are being imposed in the Leicester lockdown?

 A spike in infections in Leicester means the city has three times more cases than the city with the next highest total.

+Leicester City Council said it had seen 944 confirmed cases of Covid-19 in the past two weeks.

-To arrest its spread, from Tuesday all non-essential shops will have to shut while schools will close their doors to most pupils from Thursday.
+To arrest the spread of the virus, from Tuesday all non-essential shops will have to shut while schools will close their doors to most pupils from Thursday.

+The planned reopening of more businesses including restaurants, pubs and hairdressers in England on July 4 will also not take place in the city.

 Schools will stay open for vulnerable youngsters and children of critical workers as they did before and people will be able to travel for childcare.